FamilySearch/GEDCOM.io/_pages/techfaqs.md

 External encryption also has the disadvantage of requiring an external technique for communicating what encryption scheme was used, which is not covered by the FamilySearch GEDCOM 7 specification.

-## How do I record marriage intentions?
+## How do I record an announced intent to marry?

-Marriage banns, a public announcement of marriage intentions in a church or, in some places, a town hall, can be expressed using the `MARB` structure in GEDCOM.
+Marriage banns, a public announcement, of intent to marry, in a church or, in some places, a town hall, can be expressed using the `MARB` structure in GEDCOM.
-Also in many places, a newspaper may contain a public notice of an engagement or marriage license and may serve a similar purpose.
+Also, a newspaper may contain a public notice of an engagement or marriage license and may serve a similar purpose.

 Some parts of the world formally register the intention to marry as a civil